natalieduerr/natalieduerr.github.io/README.md

-I no longer use Github pages to host my site.
-Checkout my new site: https://natalieduerr.com/
+I no longer use GitHub pages to host my site.
+Check out my new site: https://natalieduerr.com/